 One such situation arose in the Sensor case in 1982 in the Netherlands.
 The Dutch company Sensor through its affiliated company (also registered in the Netherlands but a subsidiary of the US corporation) agreed to deliver to a French company seismographic equipment for later use in the construction of pipelines in the USSR.
 The same year, the United States imposed an embargo on exports to the USSR of all oil and gas equipment using components or technologies with the US place of origin.
-The restriction applied to the supply of equipment to the Soviet Union from third countries; the persons for whom the observance of the embargo was mandatory included subsidiaries of US corporations; the prohibition applied equally to the transfer of equipment to other companies or individuals who planned to pass it on subsequently to the Soviet side.
-The Dutch company refused to deliver the goods referring to the United States embargo as a force majeure event.
+The restriction applied to the supply of equipment to the Soviet Union from third countries; the persons for whom the observance of the embargo was mandatory included subsidiaries of US corporations; the prohibition applied equally to the transfer of equipment to other companies or individuals who planned to pass it on subsequently to the Soviet side.22 The Dutch company refused to deliver the goods referring to the United States embargo as a force majeure event.
 French buyer applied to the court in the Netherlands requesting an order for specific performance.
 The Dutch court decided that the laws of the Netherlands govern the contract.
 The judge noted that even in such a situation, the United States embargo in principle could be considered a force majeure event.
-However, in this case, it was not, because the United States had no jurisdiction to impose extraterritorial sanctions binding European companies.
+However, in this case, it was not, because the United States had no jurisdiction to impose extraterritorial sanctions binding European companies.23

 Outside the situations where a sanction was imposed by a UN Security Council Resolution, or by a country whose substantive law governs the contract in question, the legal characterisation of a foreign prohibition becomes particularly important.
-Should a foreign unilateral prohibition be considered merely an element of fact (local data), i.e. a real-world circumstance that commercial parties cannot control but which does not have the force of law, for them or for a decision-maker?
-Under such logic, courts and arbitral tribunals would always have to take into account sanctions as a relevant fact, provided that there is sufficient proof of their existence - the remaining discretion would lie in the assessment of their significance for a dispute at hand.
-Or should the court or arbitral tribunal consider sanctions a legal requirement, and therefore be empowered to determine their applicability by a conflict of laws approach, and then decide
+Should a foreign unilateral prohibition be considered merely an element of fact (local data),24 i.e. a real-world circumstance that the commercial parties cannot control but which does not have the force of law, for them or for a decision-maker?
+Under such logic, courts and arbitral tribunals would always have to take into account sanctions as a relevant fact, provided that there is sufficient proof of their existence - the remaining discretion would lie in the assessment of the significance of the sanction for a dispute at hand.
+Or should the court or arbitral tribunal consider sanctions a legal requirement, and therefore be empowered to determine their applicability by a conflict of laws approach, and then decide whether the prohibition deserves to be given effect?
+The former approach has been termed the datum approach, and the latter - the 'legal norm' approach.25

-&lt;sup>22 'Note: Extraterritorial Subsidiary Jurisdiction', (1987) 50 Law & Contemp Probs 71, 74.
+22 'Note: Extraterritorial Subsidiary Jurisdiction', (1987) 50 Law & Contemp Probs 71, 74.

-&lt;sup>23 President District Court, The Hague.
+23 President District Court, The Hague.
 17, September 1982, (1982) 22 International Legal Materials 66.